fryefryefrye/Open-Source-RKS/README.md

 ![](https://github.com/fryefryefrye/Open-Source-RKS/raw/master/img/rx_simple.jpg).

-## How them made?
+## How they made?
-* Make the Tag/Key/Transmiter
+* Make the Tag/Key/Transmitter

 First you need program the nRF24LE1 use a Programmer.<br>
 After that, just connect 2 cables from battery to power on the nRF24LE1 module is OK.<br>
 All the needles on the module can be cut to short to fit in the thin case.<br>
 ![](https://github.com/fryefryefrye/Open-Source-RKS/raw/master/img/nRF24LE1_back.jpg)
 ![](https://github.com/fryefryefrye/Open-Source-RKS/raw/master/img/tag.jpg).<br>
-It's not a good way showing on the picture, I have order the PCB for TAG. and it is on the way, I will update soon.
+It's not a good way showing on the picture, I have order the PCB for TAG.
+And it is on the way, I will update soon.

 * Make the Controller/Receiver

-You can build the Arduino based Controller what ever you like.
+You can build the Arduino based Controller whatever you like.
 Just connect nRF24L01 module with Arduino follow the table.<br>

 | PIN  | NRF24L01|Arduino UNO/NANO|Mega1280/2560|
 | ---------- | -----------| -----------| -----------|